donuts-are-good/notes/README.md

 ## 🚀 Usage

-To create a new journal entry, run `notes` followed by a list of tags and a title:
+To create a new journal entry, run `notes` followed by a list of tags, a title and short description:

 ```
 ./notes "code,compiled,ideas" "design doc for a better web" "these are my ideas for a better web"`